“Indeed, we felt that we had received the sentence of death, so that we would not trust in ourselves but in God who raises the dead.”

-With the sudden onset of a brain tumor, followed up by a diagnosis of Bipolar disorder (BP), my life more or less exploded.
+With the sudden onset of a brain tumor, followed up by a diagnosis of severe depression, my life more or less exploded.
+I had extensive memory loss.
 I knew I had to step out of the ministry.
 I simply could not function.
 It was a hard thing to leave it behind.
 (I still miss it).

-My depression grew even more profound with the stillborn death of our third child just 3 days before her delivery, Things suddenly ground to a stand still as my wife and I tried to process all of this.
+My depression grew even more profound with the stillborn death of our third child just 3 days before her delivery, Things suddenly ground to a standstill as my wife and I tried to process all of this.
 I guess I just couldn’t understand and more or less just shut down.
 I was angry at God.
 I spent months in bed, unable to function.
-A profound sadness settled on me.

-Sometimes, like Miriam, we are quarantined by the Lord for His purposes.
-The isolation seems worse than the pain.
-We wonder why this is happening, and we hear lies about our worthiness or God’s goodness.
-Our value to others seem to be scuttled by our illness.
-We can feel cursed, forgotten, crippled by God or even worse.
+The isolation of being ill seems worse than the pain.
+We wonder why this is happening to us, and we hear lies about our worthiness or God’s goodness.
+Our value to others seems to be scuttled by our illness.
+We can feel cursed, forgotten, crippled by God, or even worse.
 (Maybe even irrevocably lost.)
-Satan often snares unsteady souls.

 “We now have this light shining in our hearts, but we ourselves are like fragile clay jars containing this great treasure.
 This makes it clear that our great power is from God, not from ourselves.”